semuconsulting/pyubx2/CONTRIBUTING.md

 # How to contribute

-Here are some guidelines on how to contribute to the pyubx2 project.

-We appreciate any contribution, from fixing a grammar mistake in a comment to implementing new functionality.
+**pyubx2** is a volunteer project and we appreciate any contribution, from fixing a grammar mistake in a comment to extending device test coverage or implementing new functionality.
 Please read this section if you are contributing your work.

 Being one of our contributors, you agree and confirm that: